Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 Leverage automation tools for repetitive tasks such as backups, file transfers, and cleanup operations.
 Automation not only saves time but also reduces the risk of human error.

+# Basic Functions of the `os` Library

+he os library in Python provides a way of interacting with the operating system.
+It includes numerous functions for handling files, directories, processes, and system-level operations.
+Here are some basic functions of the os library that are essential for file and directory management:

 # Managing Disk Space